 Northern Rail operate the Cumbrian Coast railway line connecting Ravenglass with many towns and villages of the Western Lake District with Carlisle in the north and Barrow-in-Furness in the south.

 Plan your journey to Ravenglass with Northern Rail at www.northernrail.org or call National Rail Enquiries on 08457 48 49 50.
 Ravenglass Railway Station is situated ca. one mile from Muncaster.
 There are no taxi ranks so taxis should be pre-booked; please call Gosforth Taxis 019467 25308.
-Please note that at the present there are no trains to Ravenglass on Sundays.

 If you are an international visitor coming to the UK, the BritRail Pass offers cheaper train travel for your trips around Britain and to get to Muncaster.